KelvinHere/Yoga_Milestone_4/testing.md

     - None

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Cancel button redirects back to the profile page

 2. **edit_profile view**